-So, when Mr. Farmer showed up and asked if he can help, it turned into a confrontation?
+So, when the farmer showed up and asked if he can help, it turned into a confrontation?
 And the passenger fled the area on foot early on?
-What was he hiding – or taking with him?
+What was he hiding — or taking with him?
 Was he an intoxicated driver?
 Did he have drugs?
 Stolen property?
 Was it a stolen car?
-Or maybe criminal warrants for his arrest?
+Or maybe he was afraid of police officers arriving with criminal warrants for his arrest?

-Clearly, the second person didn’t want to hang around and wait for police.
+Clearly, the second person didn’t want to hang around and wait for law enforcement.
 That doesn’t sound like behavior consistent with a law-abiding person.

 Furthermore, he ran away “as the confrontation began.”
 It sounds like the gun wasn’t the reason for fleeing the accident scene.